 New photos from October 2018 as Minooka Junior High Students navigate the overcrowded hallways during passing periods.

 Site layout of proposed school on Seil Rd.

 Pictures of high enrollments at Minooka Junior High – The screenshots below were taken from passing periods and a dismissal at Minooka Junior High School.

 The new 5-8 school, which would be a replica of the Minooka Intermediate School, would begin construction immediately after the passage of the referendum at our property on Seil Rd in Shorewood.

 The basic question that most people want to know is how will this affect the taxes.
 The plan we have in place would structure this new debt as well as restructure portions of our existing debt so that we are targeting a stable tax rate for the life of the bonds, which means that our district tax rate should not increase.
 This would extend portions of our existing debt out another three years past their current term, but the tax bill should only go up or down if the property value went up or down.
 If our property growth continues at a rate of at least 5% per year (between 7-9% the last three years), then the tax rate for debt service would not have to increase.
-In summary – using conservative assumptions, the plan would allow for $90,000,000 in new school construction by phasing in the new bonds and restructuring some of our existing debt without raising the tax rate.
+In summary – using conservative assumptions, the plan would allow for $50,000,000 in new school construction by phasing in the new bonds and restructuring some of our existing debt without raising the tax rate.

 The documents below provide more detail on the process used to develop this plan and will help our community members stay informed of the facts.
 If you have any questions regarding the referendum, please contact Dr. Kristopher Monn, Superintendent of Schools, firstname.lastname@example.org

 The attached recommendation that was presented and approved by the Board of Education from the Facilities Advisory Committee at the November 20, 2017 Board Meeting was developed over six months by a combined group of parents, staff and administration.
 It contains a great amount of detail regarding the process and information used by the Committee to craft this recommendation.